 - the student’s photograph

-Augsburg College will honor your request to withhold all “Directory Information,” but cannot assume responsibility to contact you for subsequent permission to release it.
+Augsburg University will honor your request to withhold all “Directory Information,” but cannot assume responsibility to contact you for subsequent permission to release it.
 Augsburg assumes no liability for honoring your instructions that such information be withheld.
 The Registrar’s Office must be notified in writing of your intent to withhold your “Directory Information.”

-Right to Complain to the FERPA Office:
+Right to Complain to the FERPA Office

 You have the right to file a complaint with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Ave.
 SW, Washington, DC 20202, concerning Augsburg’s failure to comply with FERPA.